hamstu/mpcfill-custom-cards/README.md

 ## How it works

-When MPCFill runs it looks for cards that may already be downloaded in a `./cards` directory.
-By modifying the filenames of your custom images, moving them, and adding references in an XML file, we can have MPCFill upload them as if they were pulled from remote Google Drives.
-This script does that by parsing your input directory and producing an XML that will corectly reference your custom images.
+When MPCFill runs it looks for XML files in the current directory.
+By crafting an XML with absolute file paths we can force it to upload and autofill our local images, instead of trying to fetch them from Google Drives.

 ## Local Development